 Not one to take itself too seriously, this Palm Springs door is cheeky and whimsical.
 Called “The Lion House”, the pool floats change with the season or the owners whim.
 It is lit at night with a neon bright color.
 What could be a stodgy traditional front porch is now fantastically fun, and says so much about who lives there.
 Don’t be afraid to make your own house instantly instagrammable by getting in some PS style!

 Now that these Mid Century Modern doors have gotten you excited about Palm Springs style, go check out our other posts on 15 Swanky Midcentury Modern DIY Decor & DIY Projects and Fresh & Colorful Front Doors.
 And if you get a chance to go visit Palm Springs (and you should!) then you are going to need our on posts on the Palm Springs Tramway, and the Best Hikes in Joshua Tree!
+Also check out How to Build a Barn Door over at TBD!

 And of course we had to do the obligatory photo in front of the famous Palm Springs pink door! #thatpinkdoor